humanmade/comment-popularity/README.md

 ### Can anonymous visitors vote on comments? ###

-Yes, you can enable guest voting by adding this snippet to your `functions.php` or mu-plugin:
+Yes, you can enable guest voting by adding this snippet to a mu-plugin:
 `add_filter( 'hmn_cp_allow_guest_voting', '__return_true' );`

 Please note that it uses cookies and IP addresses to identify a visitor.
 This is not as reliable as requiring a user to create an account.
 Cookies can be deleted, and IP addresses can be shared.

-### Can comment weight be negative ###
+### Can comment weight be negative? ###

-Yes, you can enable guest voting by adding this snippet to your `functions.php` or mu-plugin:
+Yes, you can enable negative weight by adding this snippet to a mu-plugin:
 `add_filter( 'hmn_cp_allow_negative_comment_weight', '__return_true' );`

-### Where do I find the plugin settings? ###

-Under Settings > Discussion, and Users > Profile

 ### Can I disable the sorting by comment weight? ###

 Yes, add this snippet to your functions.php file or mu plugin:
 `add_filter( 'hmn_cp_sort_comments_by_weight', '__return_false' );`

+### Where do I find the plugin settings? ###

+Under Settings > Discussion, and Users > Profile

 ### Advanced Usage ###